 La Roche Posay Effaclar Duo or the Effaclar K

 The Effacular Duo in the US is a spot treatment and has a completely different formula from versions in Europe and Canada.
 In the US, the main ingredient is Benzoyl Peroxide, instead of SA.
 But have no fear, I have found the US version of this product and it’s the Effaclar K. The Canadian and European versions of the Effaclar Duo can be used as an all over the face treatment or a spot treatment.
-It’s gentle enough to be both and has some other great hydrating skincare properties, so it won’t dry out your skin like many acne-fighting products can.
-The same goes for the US Effaclar K.
+All versions are gentle enough to be both and have some other great hydrating skincare properties, so it won’t dry out your skin like many acne-fighting products can.

 La Roche Posay Effaclar Duo, $25, shoppersdrugmart.ca

 This one is pretty much a dupe for the La Roche Posay and Effaclar Duo/K. I prefer the formula of this one more than the Effaclar Duo/K because it lasts longer.
 It can be used as an all-over face treatment and/or spot treatment, it’s also very gentle, calms the skin, and helps fight acne.